thiago-rocha/Image-Comparator/README.md

             phantom.exit();
         });

-'result' are 0 if the difference is less than the threshold and 1 if the difference is greater than the threshold.
+`result` are `0` if the difference is less than the threshold and `1` if the difference is greater than the threshold.